Trams in Barcelona: Tramvia Blau

 The Tramvia Blau is a 1.3 km long heritage streetcar line serving a hilly area of the Sarrià-Sant Gervasi district.
 It links the Avinguda Tibidabo terminus of Barcelona Metro line L7 with the lower station of the Funicular del Tibidabo, thus providing part of a through link from the city centre to Tibidabo.
 It has been closed for reconstruction since spring 2018, with no known date scheduled for reopening.

-Tramvia Blau is operated by Transports Metropolitans de Barcelona (TMB), albeit not part of Autoritat del Transport Metropolità (ATM) and therefore not fare-integrated with the other public transportation networks of the metropolitan area; ticketing is paid cash only to the tram operators.
+Tramvia Blau is operated by Transports Metropolitans de Barcelona (TMB), albeit not part of Autoritat del Transport Metropolità (ATM) and therefore not fare-integrated with the other public transport networks of the metropolitan area; ticketing is paid cash only to the tram operators.
 The line is operated with a fleet of seven tram cars dating from 1901 to 1906.